 Why Immoral People Don’t Deserve Fame For Their Art.

 It’s unethical to the victims

 Celebrating the art of someone accused (or guilty) of abuse of any sort sends the message of caring more for the artist than for their victim(s).
 This is especially true when both artist and victim are still alive.
 Woody Allen’s daughter Dylan, who claims that Allen molested her, recently wrote an open letter expressing her pain that Allen was honored by people who know what he did to her.
-Let’s also remember that, besides the victor in Bill Cosby’s retrial, dozens other women had separately accused him of sexual assault.
-Though on a much different scale than Cosby, comedian Louis C.K. also has a list of victims he exposed to sexual harassment, who deserve consideration before contemplating a potential comeback.
-And let’s not forget Matt Lauer, either.
+Let’s also remember that, besides the victor in Bill Cosby’s retrial, other women had separately accused him of sexual assault.
+Though on a much different scale than Cosby, comedian Louis C.K. also has a list of victims he exposed to sexual harassment, who deserve consideration before society welcomes his comeback attempts.
 So, watching a TV show, or paying to watch a movie, enter an exhibition or download a song inevitably means giving certain artists money and recognition that they don’t deserve.